-AS I WRITE, I’m watching a commercial for Prudential retirement investing.
+AS I WRITE I’m watching a commercial for Prudential retirement investing.
 Harvard Professor Dan Gilbert asks, “If you could get paid to do something you really love, what would you do?”
 One person answers “architect;” another, “pilot.”
-But the first responds, “I’d be a writer,” which would probably be one of the top answers if you polled enough people, and is truly, unspeakably dumb.
+But the first person responds, “I’d be a writer,” which would probably be one of the top answers if you polled enough people, and is truly, unspeakably, dumb.

 To “be a writer,” write.
 I’m doing it right now.
-I’m not getting paid at this exact moment, but I don’t need to be.
+I’m not getting paid at this exact moment but I don’t need to be.
 It’s not like I’m building a rocket ship.
 I’m typing words into a machine I already own.
 It’s free.
-If someone were to tell me how much time I’ve spent writing and rewriting this site without pay, it should make me sick, but it wouldn’t.
-I enjoy it, and I’d do it without pay — and do do it without pay — often.
+If someone were to tell me how much time I’ve spent writing and rewriting this site without pay, it should make me sick but it wouldn’t.
+I’d do it without pay — and do do it without pay — often.

 Now, if I could get paid to do something I love, I’d be a music producer.

-I love music more than writing, frankly, but I never had the discipline for it.
+I love music more than writing but I never had the discipline for it.
 I studied piano from ages 12-16 but never learned scales or chords, just songs.
 The songs I was taught were all I could play, except a few I wrote myself.
 When I picked up guitar, Senior year of high school, I did the reverse, learning chords and scales but not songs (again, except mine).
-Additionally, I sang in two A Capella groups, but that was mostly to bang chicks.1
+Additionally, I sang in two A Capella groups, mostly to bang chicks.1

 Learning music rendered me a good listener2 without the chops to play.
-Because I wasn’t good enough at any instrument to play live, I focused on things like songwriting, arranging, and recording.
+Because I wasn’t good enough at any instrument to perform live I focused on things like songwriting, arranging, and recording.

 Wanting to be a writer, I wrote.
 Wanting to be a producer, I produced.
 The results are as follows…3